-Given the global framework set out in the Paris Agreement and the Japanese government's commitment to achieved net zero CO2 emissions by 2050, we believe that recognizing the role enterprises must play to realize a sustainable society and achieving solutions to such issues through business will lead to the TSUGAMI Group's sustainable growth.
-To reduce greenhouse gas emissions that cause global warming, we set ourselves the goal of achieving carbon neutrality by 2050 and set new medium- and long-term targets for this goal.
+Given the global framework set out in the Paris Agreement and the Japanese government's commitment to net zero carbon emissions by 2050, we believe that recognizing the role enterprises must play to realize a sustainable society and achieving solutions to such issues through business will lead to the TSUGAMI Group's sustainable growth.
+To reduce greenhouse gas emissions that cause global warming, we set ourselves the goal of achieving carbon neutrality by 2050 and medium- and long-term targets for this goal.
 We are committed to further strengthening and accelerating initiatives for action on climate change.